Fedcmm/JLogo/README.md

 After building, use the wrapper again to execute the `run` command that will start the program.

 ## Using the program

+Instructions have to be placed in a _.txt_ file, one per line.

 The program has the option to execute the instructions one by one or automatically, in which case the interval between two instructions can be